azurecitadel/azurecitadel.github.io/workshops/terraform/lab2.md

 resource "azurerm_storage_account" "sa" {
   name                     = "richeneysa1976"
-  resource_group_name      = "${azurerm_resource_group.lab1.name}"
+  resource_group_name      = "${azurerm_resource_group.citadel.name}"
   location                 = "westeurope"
   account_tier             = "Standard"
   account_replication_type = "LRS"
 }
 ```

-This is the same file as we used in the last lab.
+This is the same file as we used in the last lab except that we have a new resource group name.
 Don't forget to change your storage account name again.

 Now that we are using vscode with the various plugins, we have a multitude of productivity gains, such as linting, intellisense, snippets, auto-complete.
 The .tf extension is automatically associated with Terraform.